-Rikidozan was a Korean born wrestler who became "The Father of Puroresu" (Japanese Pro Wrestling) and a national hero in post-World War II Japan.
-With his fame came glory, crooked associations, and vanity.
-He would be killed as a result of it.
+Rikidozan was a lauded Korean-born wrestler who became "The Father of Puroresu" (Japanese Pro Wrestling) and a national hero of post-WWII Japan.
+Despite the fame and glory he achieved, his vanity and underworld connections would lead to a tragic conclusion.

 Rikidozan was born in North Korea under Japanese rule in 1924 and was the youngest of six children, according to his family’s registry.
 The name given to him at birth was Kim Sin-rak.

 In 1940, he was persuaded to leave for Japan by a man named Minosuke Momota, who supported the Nishoneseki stable of sumo wrestlers in Omura, Nagasaki.

 Once joining the stable, Rikidozan had his first sumo match in June of 1940.
 But due to his listing in the rankings as being from Korea, he began to be bullied and racially discriminated against by his stablemates.